12 Video Game Trends That Are Happening in 2019by: Dustin Hawley | Friday October 11, 2019

 9. Arcade Games are Coming Back Better Than Ever

-Developers longing for the early 80s who are hopping on the arcade bandwagon aren't the only players in the game, no pun intended.
+Developers who long for the early 80s and are hopping on the arcade bandwagon aren't the only players in the game, no pun intended.
 Casino game developers have also started to do it as well.
 Classically-styled games like Starburst Slots from Wink Bingo are coming back into fashion in a big way, with more players becoming interested in this throwback.

 10. An Emergence in Audio Cues

 Audio has always been a major component of video games, but it was primarily a design element in the early days.
 Audio wallpaper, for lack of a better term.
 But now that video games have evolved so much and most players are choosing to wear a headset while they play, audio has become an increasingly important gameplay element for the modern player.
 If you have a nice set of headphones for your console or PC, expect all the newest titles to put plenty of work into improving audio cues during gameplay, as well as advancements in ways to integrate sound into the entirety of the game. #soundon